top of page

 Why me?

 The book I wrote, Destination Blue Sky, talks about how my husband and I healed our own family from PANS, Mold and environmental illness, Lyme and co-infections, and cancer, by building a healthy home.
 I run the Facebook group Beyond Build Defects in New Construction.
+I serve on the Board of Directors for the Building Biology Institute of North America.

 I have the following certifications: